younan-marietherese/Medbot-Fine-tuning-an-Open-source-LLM/README.md

 This project focuses on building MedBot, a medical question-answering chatbot, by fine-tuning large language models using LoRA and 4-bit quantization with Hugging Face Transformers.

 ## Project Summary
-The goal was to fine-tune a large language model (LLM) on a medical dataset to answer patient-related questions efficiently — all while working under tight GPU and budget constraints.
+The goal was to fine-tune a large language model (LLM) on a medical dataset to answer patient-related questions efficiently, all while working under tight GPU and budget constraints.

 We fine-tuned: